-Last Friday 14th February, the European Science-Media Hub was presented at the workshop ‘Eclissi della verità o crisi della delega tecnocratica: expertise techno-scientifiche, fake news e pratiche mediali’, organised by the Italian Society of Science and Technology Studies (STS Italia) in cooperation with the interdisciplinary network of SSH (Social Sciences and Humanities) of Milano Politecnico (META)
+Last Friday 14th February, the European Science-Media Hub was presented at the workshop of STS Italia.
+It was made in cooperation with the interdisciplinary network of Social Sciences and Humanities of Milano Politecnico (META).

 The workshop dealt with the intersection between techno-scientific expertise, the disinformation phenomenon and the role of media in this landscape called “the post-truth era”.
 Vitalba Crivello was invited to discuss the role of the Hub – and of the public sector, more widely – together with 30 professors, researchers representing various Social Sciences and Humanities (SSH) departments of some Italian universities, part of the STS network.